 There’s no better way to do that than with a story that reveals an insight into who you are, how you like to spend your time outside of work, and experiences you’ve had or hope to have in the future, for example.

-People buy from people, so don’t be afraid to talk about yourself in your marketing and use some of the awareness days as prompts to share personal stories and anecdotes that will help build a sense of connection and rapport.
+People buy from people, so don’t be afraid to talk about yourself in your photo marketing content.
+Use some of the awareness days as prompts to share personal stories and anecdotes that will help build a sense of connection and rapport.

 All the better if you can use them in a way that encourages your followers and fans to share their stories and experiences too.
 Getting a conversation going is a great way to connect with your audience.